swarbler/bestof/tech/pc-builds/cooling.md

 - **120mm:** Arctic P12 Max
 - **140mm:** Arctic P14

-{: .alternative }
-Other fans such as the Phanteks T-30 and Noctuas are also very high performing, but the price is not as good as the Arctic fans.
+> Other fans such as the Phanteks T-30 and Noctuas are also very high performing, but the price is not as good as the Arctic fans.
 They are a bit quieter at higher fan speeds, but most people won't run their fans at 100%!

 ## Custom Water Cooling